microsoft/RTP-LX/README.md

 - Sexual content
 - Overall toxicity

+## Uncompressing

+To avoid crawlers, we have zipped and password-protected the entries.
+Please use the name of the repo all in lowercase plus "-entries" and `-1/4/24` as the password.
+So if the repo is "ASDF-BLAH", you want `asdf-blah-entries-1/4/24`.

 ## Updates:
 - (Sep '23): V0.1 released!
 Prompts for ES, FR, DE, IT, JA, PT (br), ZH (simplified), AR and CS.
-- (Dec '24): V0.2 released!
+- (Dec '23): V0.2 released!
 Added 19 more languages, and included PT (pt) prompts.
-Note that Serbian/Swahili are projected for a later date.
+Note that BCMS/Swahili are projected for a later date.
+- (Jan '24): V0.3 released!
+Added SW/BCMS.
+Compressed to file.
+Passages to come soon.

 ## Citation